Writing your Boss a Thank You Note for Lunch

 25 Thank-You note examples for lunch with only you and the boss

-3 thoughts on “Writing your Boss a Thank You Note for Lunch”
+3 thoughts on “Writing Your Boss a Thank You Note for Lunch Overview”

 1. I have been retired almost 6 years.
 When working it was rare for my boss to take anyone to lunch.
 Lunch time for nurses gets to be pretty quick sometimes or even no lunch.
 Now that I am retired my immediate supervisor and her husband have dinner with me and my husband every 2 or 3 weeks.
 She has been retired a year now.
 The husbands have become good friends.